 Two years ago, I took part in a construction leadership workshop on using culture to get better business outcomes.
 At one point, the moderator brought up the topic of creating a “safety culture.”
 Some of the large general contractors in the room noted how they’ve used culture to change behaviours, such as ensuring workers adhere to jobsite safety protocols.

 No one mentioned what I saw as the elephant in the room – mental health and suicide awareness as a part of safety.
 Construction has the highest rate of male suicide among American workers, and the rates of suicide rose by 22% from 2012 to 2015.
 Compared to other industries, construction has the second highest suicide rate.

-Sitting next to me in this workshop was Leslee Mallinson, vice president of brand and communications at Balfour Beatty, a multi-national infrastructure and construction group with more than 26,000 employees.
+Sitting next to me in this workshop was Leslee Mallinson, vice president of brand and communications at Balfour Beatty, a national general contractor.
 As the conversation went on, I leaned over and asked if she noticed the same elephant.
 Turns out, she did.
 We talked further, and my conversation with Mallinson had convinced me of the sector’s need to elevate awareness.

 There are several reasons why suicide awareness is often overlooked, including the stigma of mental health, the lack of training on warning signs and the inability to self-identify stressors.
 But there is also help and hope for construction professionals.
 So how can we help change perceptions to reduce suicide statistics in the industry?